Switzerland 15 min

 What are the tax rates for tax brackets in Switzerland?

 Where a worker pays tax depends on whether they are classified as an employee or a contractor.
-Local labor laws also define whether the employer or employee has the responsibility to pay.
+Local labor laws also define whether the employer or employee is responsible for paying.

 Taxation in Switzerland can be particularly confusing.
 The federal government sets some taxes, such as VAT, stamp duty, withholding tax, customs duties, and special consumption tax.
 Individual cantons (regions) administer others.
 They can define their own income, corporate, and wealth taxes.
 Municipalities and the church even govern some local taxes.